johnofleek/FX30WP85/FX30WP77/buildLegato_tool_SWI9X06Y_02-18-05-00-1.md

 ```

 ## Environment setup for Legato build
-This relies on the Legato\bin existing
+This relies on the legato/bin folder existing - when you download the legato image it is in source form you have to build it and it relies on the cross build toolchain to build - if /bin is missing see below

 ```
 source ./bin/configlegatoenv
 ```

+# Installing the stuff to build legato
+1. install the cross build toolchain in /opt/swi
+2. build the target legato system - this gives the legato specific build tools + the libs etc

-# Install the Legato cross build toolchain
+## STEP 1 - Install the Legato cross build toolchain

 Download the toolchain from the source->  product -> Firmware page